T

 shopping

-A vibrant indoor market offering a fantastic selection of local produce, cheeses, cured meats, and fresh pasta.
-It's a great spot to sample regional specialties and grab a casual lunch.
+A vibrant indoor market brimming with local produce, artisanal products, and food stalls.
+It's an excellent spot to sample regional specialties and grab a delicious, casual lunch.

 Archiginnasio of Bologna